By: Team SE-EDU Since: Jun 2016 Licence: MIT

 MRT Map mechanism displays the latest Singapore MRT map from LTA website using the browser display.

-It can be access by using Command Line
+It can be access by using Command Line and UI.

 Figure 3.4.1 shows the new structure of the UI component.